stefanhans/distributed-contexting/PITCHME.md

 # Digitalisation

-### A Fresh View on Isomorphic Aspect on Technology, Business, and Society
+### A Fresh View on Its Isomorphic Aspects on Technology, Business, and Society

 ---